Could Hyperthermia Therapy Help You?

 To find out more click here

-Is hyperthermia treatment safe?
+Is hyperthermia therapy safe?

 The body can tolerate temperatures under 43° C. Therefore, the target temperature is 41-42° C. Extreme-whole body hyperthermia is considered safe when performed in an in-hospital setting where you are monitored the entire procedure, and detoxification therapies are provided before hyperthermia to prepare your body for treatment, and after to help your body with the die off reaction.
 While side effects are rare, the most common ones are minor burns, blisters, rashes, diarrhea, nausea, and fatigue.
 In very rare cases, serious complications could occur.
 However, throughout the many years these hospitals have carried out whole-body hyperthermia treatment, careful selection of patients in compliance with doctors’ recommendations have kept the risks associated with hyperthermia to an absolute minimum.
 In general, this form of therapy is considered to be highly effective and well tolerated.